 The Journal has made several attacks on the expansion of the child tax credit in recent weeks.
 What its editorials have never acknowledged is that the Republican bills abolish the dependent exemption.
 A family in the 15 percent tax bracket would lose about $600 per child from that provision; many families in the 25 percent bracket would lose about $1,000 per child from it.
 Most of the child-credit expansion, in other words, just holds parents harmless.
 Neither parents nor Lee and Rubio are being indulged.
 And the senators have never made their colleagues any pledge to quit trying to make what they consider to be improvements to the bill.

 Fourth, we get to the Journal’s best shot — which is still weak.
 It says that a 20 percent corporate tax rate would be better for economic growth than a 22 percent one.
 This is probably true.
 But only very marginally so.
 “A point or two more may seem like no big deal,” the Journal admits.
 That’s right: It does seem like no big deal.
 The Journal tries to make it seem like a big deal by pointing out that Ireland has a corporate tax rate of 12.5 percent.
-It offers no reason for thinking that the difference between a corporate rate 7.5 percent higher and 9.5 percent higher than Ireland is going is a big deal in terms of economic growth.
+It offers no reason for thinking that the difference between a corporate rate 7.5 percent higher and 9.5 percent higher than Ireland is going to be a big deal in terms of economic growth.
 There may be better ways than scaling back corporate-tax relief to make room for the child-credit expansion Lee and Rubio want, but a 20 percent corporate rate should not be considered imperative.